patrickcping/pingone-go/docs/ManagementAPIsResourcesResourceAttributesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvIDResourcesResourceIDAttributesResourceAttrIDDeleteRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteResourceAttributeRequest struct via the builder pattern

 Name | Type | Description  | Notes